maduser64/woofie/README.md

 `bin/woofie --help`
 `bin/woofie --woofdir=/path/to/FLAC/dir/`

-...the latter of which will start the server on port 40080 with a default path.
+...the latter of which will start the HTTP server on port 40080 with a default path.

+There are (as of this writing) two different trigger mechanisms available:

+* Unicast HTTP.
+This is the default and assumes that the client sends a GET request of the form http://$ip/$path/on|off

+* Broadcast UDP.
+This method allows the client to send a broadcast UDP packet to the local network without needing to know the specific IP of the server.

-The basics like TCP port, what the assumed path is (handy if e.g. you're behind a load balancer that passes paths through), and so on are in there and fairly straightforward.
+The basics like HTTP port, what the assumed path is (handy if e.g. you're behind a load balancer that passes paths through), and so on are in there and fairly straightforward.
 The business logic, however, is a bit more complex and is explained below.